Agile software testing that follows the best practices of Agile development.

-- Testing begins at the start of the project, therefore the errors can be fixed in the middle.
+- Testing begins at the start of the project, so errors can be fixed in the middle.

 - Less documentation is required.

-- Each iteration has its own testing phase.
-The regression tests can be run every time new functions or logic are released.
+- Each iteration has its testing phase.
+Regression tests can be run every time new functions or logic are released.